Ro-Data/Ro-Create-Table-From-Select/README.md

 - In the course of creating the table, a temporary table is first created using `SELECT INTO`, so that column and type information can be extracted from `pg_table_def`.
-The script decides where to insert `INTO [table-name]` by searching for the last occurence of "FROM".
+The script decides where to insert "`INTO [table-name]`" by searching for the last occurrence of "`FROM`".
 This means that:
   - If you don't follow the convention of capitalizing SQL keywords, the script won't be able to find the right place.
-  - Even if you do follow that convention, the script can be tricked if you happen to have an "FROM" after the appropriate one (perhaps in a comment).
+  - Even if you do capitalize SQL keywords, the script can be tricked if you happen to have an "`FROM`" after the appropriate one, perhaps in a comment.
 - Building tables incrementally is not supported - the table is rebuilt from scratch each time.